 Using stevia instead of white sugar can be extremely helpful to diabetics who need to avoid conventional sugar as much as possible on a diabetic diet plan — but, they also shouldn’t have chemical-laden, unhealthy sweeteners.
 Human and animal studies have demonstrated that some non-nutritive sweeteners (containing no calories) can raise your blood sugar levels even more than if you consumed the real stuff (table sugar).
 (13) That should make you think twice before picking up another diet soda.

-Enter: stevia.
-An article published in Journal of Dietary Supplements evaluated how stevia affects diabetic rats.
+An article published in Journal of Dietary Supplements evaluated how it affects diabetic rats.
 It was discovered that rats treated with 250 and 500 milligrams every day “significantly” reduced fasting blood sugar levels and balanced insulin resistance, triglycerides and alkaline phosphatase (which can be raised in cancer patients).
 (14, 15)

 Another study of male and female human subjects found that having stevia before a meal reduced after-meal blood glucose and insulin levels, and was unaffected by other reductions in the calories consumed.
-This research demonstrates how stevia may aid in glucose regulation.
+This research demonstrates how it may aid in glucose regulation.
 (16)